ropensci/roweb3/content/blog/2026-01-12-opencall-champions-program/index.en.md

 - An initial cohort-based training of 13 2-hour workshops.
 - The development of a research software project: creation of a new R package, submission of an existing R package to rOpenSci peer review, or as part of a team of reviewers of other R packages.
 - 1-on-1 mentoring and cohort events.
-- Community building activities, outreach and communications, and exchange of experiences and strengthening of regional networks.
+- Leading community building activities, outreach and communications, and exchange of experiences and strengthening of regional networks.

 The program also offers a **stipend** to recognize the time and work of participants for those who complete the program and a certificate of participation.